kenmillionaire/Assignments/README.md

 # Hi, I'm Kehinde Oyeronke Osoba! 👋

-I am a Microsoft Certified Systems Engineer who recently upgraded my tech skills into UI/UX training and Frontend web development.

 ## Features

 - Light/dark mode toggle
 - Live previews
 - Fullscreen mode
 - Cross platform

-## Feedback

-If you have any feedback, please reach out to me at kenuk2022@gmail.com

-## FAQ

-#### Question 1

-Answer 1

-#### Question 2

-Answer 2

-## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file

-`API_KEY`

-`ANOTHER_API_KEY`

 ## Documentation